EmbarkStudios/rust-gpu/rfcs/001-resource-binding-syntax.md

  - All caps for the variable/buffer name.
  - Right now a constructor call is required, and it should be const.
  - Need to ensure no overlap between sets & slots.
+ - In big code-bases, the dependencies on shaders become very blurred and one needs to inveriable figure out which bindings don't get DCE'd, and more importantly which bindings are actually being used.

 And a few upsides: